mssgill/hscSphinx/glossary.rst

     Within the software group, the region of pixels occupied by a source (which we want to measure) is called the source's 'footprint'.
-Pixels within the footprint are used for the measurement, the ones outside are not.
+The pixels within the footprint are used for the measurement, the ones outside are not.

 forced measurement (e.g. photometry)